Christmas Gifting / 10 November, 2023 / Ellie Thompson

 45) She-Ra!
 Oh yeah!
-This was were girl power for me began.
-Oh, and He-Man.
+This was where girl power for me began.
+Oh, and then there was He-Man.

 46) Galoob’s Sweet Secrets….
 Ahh… Starting to realise I was quite a spoilt kid owning most of these toys!
 (Besides the A La Carte Kitchen and Mr Frosty, obvs)

 47) Keypers… Ah yes.
 Another one for the girlie girls.